The Information Complexity of Learning Tasks, their Structure and their Distance: Information in the Model Parameters

 \item the information in the weights is given by

 \end{itemize} \end{thm}

-Recalling that the Fisher Information $F$ measures the local curvature, this proposition confirms the qualitative discussion of the beginning of \Cref{sec:information-in-the-weights}: The optimal covariance $\Sigma^* \propto H^{-1}$ gives high variability to the directions of low curvature, which are ``less informative,'' whereas it gives low variability to the ``more informative'' directions of high curvature.
+Recalling that the Fisher Information $F$ measures the local curvature, this proposition confirms the qualitative discussion at the beginning of \Cref{sec:information-in-the-weights}: The optimal covariance $\Sigma^* \propto H^{-1}$ gives high variability to the directions of low curvature, which are ``less informative,'' whereas it gives low variability to the ``more informative'' directions of high curvature.
 The Fisher Information describes the information contained in the weights about the dataset.
-In \Cref{sec:generalized-distance} we discuss how to get there.
+In \Cref{sec:generalized-distance} we discuss how to compute it.